 You should check your credit report several times a year to make sure everything is accurate.
 Fraudulent credit accounts opened in your name will show up here – report anything you see that you don’t recognize.
-Also Keep an eye on your credit card and bank statements for charges you don’t recognize.
+Also keep an eye on your credit card and bank statements for charges you don’t recognize.
 Don’t skip the small ones.
-Identity thieves will often try a small “test” charge of $5 or less to see if they can get away with it before really piling up the purchases.
+Identity thieves will often try a small “test” charge to see if they can get away with it before really piling up the purchases.
 Review monthly to make sure everything is as it should be.
 Finally consider freezing, locking, or placing a fraud alert on your credit.
 Those won’t be a foolproof solution, but making it harder to access your credit report makes it much harder to open new credit in your name.

 One thing we don’t recommend for everyone is an identity theft protection or identity theft monitoring service.

 These paid services essentially take the responsibility for the steps recommended above for you.
 Some also offer limited insurance that covers losses and legal assistance in case your identity is stolen.
 Unless you’re at particularly high risk (i.e. your identity has been stolen before, you know your information has been leaked in a recent breach, etc) you can do this yourself.
 Freezing your credit is particularly effective.